ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_541_moving_status.md

-Provides additional information about movement.
+Provides additional information about the movement status of the actuator.
 The In-Position Bit(0x01) is only used in position control mode.

 |     Value    |        Item       |    Description                                                                                                                            |
 | :----------: | :---------------: | :---------------------------------------------------------------------------------------------------------------------------------------- |